fatcat2/fatcat2/README.md

 ### Hello! 👋

-My name is Ryan and I'm a senior at Purdue University and a special projects reporter at *The Purdue Exponent*.
+My name is Ryan and I'm a senior at Purdue University majoring in Computer Science, and a special projects reporter at *The Purdue Exponent*.

 I'm interested in Python programming, fun Slack bots and open data.
 Also interested in adopting a dog after graduation!